Arian04/vscode-masm/README.md

 ## Usage

-1. Make sure you "installed" it to your VS Code project.
-2. Just open your ASM file and run the `build`, `build + run`, or `debug` build tasks using the command palette or whatever keyboard shortcut(s) you've set up.
+1. Just open your ASM file and run the `build`, `build + run`, or `debug` build tasks using the command palette or whatever keyboard shortcut(s) you've set up.
 The ASM file must be open when you run the task, since it targets the file you currently have open.
 All build outputs (exe, listing file, etc.) will be in the `build` subdirectory in your open workspace.
 You may delete that directory at any time, it contains nothing that can't be re-created.
-3. Close Visual Studio after every debugging operation (I'm still trying to figure out how to re-use the same instance every time so that this won't be necessary).
+2. Close Visual Studio after every debugging operation (I'm still trying to figure out how to re-use the same instance every time so that this won't be necessary).
 If it asks if you want to save some file, you can decline.